Law Abiding Citizen: Cast

+In addition, Viola Davis appears as the Mayor of Philadelphia.

 Development

 Gerard Butler was initially signed on to play the prosecuting attorney, while Jamie Foxx was the criminal mastermind operating from inside prison, a reversal of their roles in the final version.

-Frank Darabont was expected to direct the film, but he left production due to creative differences with the producers.
+Frank Darabont was expected to direct the film, but he left the production due to creative differences with the producers.

 Production

-Filming began in January 17, 2009 and took place in and around Philadelphia.
+Filming began on January 17, 2009, and took place in and around Philadelphia.
 Filming locations included Philadelphia's City Hall, Laurel Hill Cemetery and the now closed Holmesburg Prison.
 Holmesburg's "Thunderdome command center" is quite evident in the movie.

 The film was edited after being threatened with an NC-17 rating for violence, with the full version released unrated on Blu-ray.

 Soundtrack

 The score to Law Abiding Citizen was composed by Brian Tyler, who recorded his score with a 52-piece ensemble of the Hollywood Studio Symphony at the Sony Scoring Stage with help from Kieron Charlesworth.
 The film also uses "Eminence Front" by The Who and "Engine No. 9" by Deftones on Clyde's iPod while he is eating his steak in his cell.
 While Clyde calls Darby to help him 'escape' the police after Ames' execution, "Bloodline" by Slayer is Darby's ringer.

 The tune at the end for closing credits is "Sin's A Good Man's Brother" by Grand Funk Railroad.